6 DIFFERENT WAYS TO BIND A DOCUMENT

 Hardback Binding

-Hardback binding is an excellent way of securing a document, especially if you are looking for a high-end presentation method, as the finish is aesthetically stunning.
+Hardback binding is an excellent way of securing a document, especially if you are looking for a striking, high-quality finish.

-At Photoline, we offer all these binding options, and more with same day and super fast turnaround to meet all your deadlines, no matter how short.
+At Photoline, we offer all these binding options and more with same-day printing to meet all your deadlines, no matter how short.